moaiandin/docs.konghq.com/app/docs/enterprise/0.31-x/kong-implementation-checklist.md

 Prior to Kong CE 0.11 and Kong EE 0.29, nodes automatically ran migrations when started.
 On later versions, administrators should run migrations manually before starting nodes.

 Kong can keep processing existing consumers even if the datastore is down, since it caches the used datastore entities in memory.
+If Vitals is on and the datastore is disconnected, then Vitals data collected while the datastore is disconnected will not be persisted.
 To upgrade between major versions:

 1. Disconnect the datastore from the current Kong cluster by setting up the appropriate firewall setting or updating the appropriate security group.
 2. Kong will now rely on its internal cache to serve existing requests.